Kenshō: Sōtō

 Contemporary Japanese Sōtō downplays the importance of kenshō, due to the sectarian rivalry with Rinzai, which emphasizes kenshō.
 Nevertheless, kenshō also has its role in Sōtō.
 The "genjo-koan", or the "koan of everyday life" which "appears naturally in daily life", is emphasized.
 Students are not encouraged to actively seek out kenshō experiences.
 In Sōtō practice kenshōs "are allowed to occur naturally, as a by-product of practice.
 Meditative training is seen as the unfolding of one great kenshō:

 According to the tradition of Soto Zen, although working on a koan is one way of attaining kensho, the best way is zazen.
 Indeed, Dogen, the founder of Soto Zen, expounded that zazen itself is enlightenment, and as long as the adept maintains a pure state of non-thinking in Zen, he is a Buddha.

 According to Brad Warner, in the Sōtō school there are two kinds of awakening.
 One is the practice of shikantaza, which is the "actual enlightened activity of the Buddha".
 The other is the accumulation of little bits of understanding, which come together, giving way to a deeper intuitive knowledge.

 Sanbō Kyōdan

 Kenshō also plays a central in the Sanbō Kyōdan, a Japanese Zen organisation which played a decisive role in the transmission of Zen to the United States.
 Yasutani, the founder of the Sanbo Kyodan, was disappointed about the lack of interest in kensho in the Soto school.
 Yasutani's emphasis on koan training and the importance of kensho was transmitted to his American students:

 He was especially vocal concerning the point of kenshō, seeing one's true nature.
 He spoke more openly about it then anyone of his times, going so far as to have a public acknowledgement of those who had experienced kensho in a post-sesshin ceremony of bowing in gratitude to the three treasures.

-It is also reflected in the inclusion of a relative great amount of kensho stories in "The Three Pillars of Zen", written by Philip Kapleau, a student of Yasutani.
+It is also reflected in the inclusion of a relative great number of kensho stories in "The Three Pillars of Zen", written by Philip Kapleau, a student of Yasutani.